What to Know About Federal Tax Incentives for Pre-Owned Clean Energy Vehicles

 • The taxpayer may only claim the credit once every three years.

 • Vehicles must be purchased from a licensed dealer.
-Licensed dealers have new IRS reporting requirements for sales beginning January 1, 2023.

 What are the next steps for the Pre-Owned Clean Vehicle Credit?

-In 2023 taxpayers purchasing a used clean vehicle may claim the nonrefundable Pre-Owned Clean Vehicle Credit.
-Like the credit for new clean vehicles, a transfer program allowing taxpayers to directly transfer the clean vehicle credit to the dealership is expected.
+Beginning in 2023 taxpayers purchasing a used clean vehicle may claim the nonrefundable Pre-Owned Clean Vehicle Credit.
+Like the credit for new clean vehicles, a transfer program allowing taxpayers to directly transfer the clean vehicle credit to the dealership commenced on January 1, 2024.
+When considering the purchase of a new or previously owned electric vehicle it is also important to consider the variety of state incentives that may be available.